Off-campus housing for seniors, age 21 and over, who meet certain criteria, is available in university owned houses near campus on Elm Street.

-These houses would not have residence life staff and would be treated like a rental unit with the buildings and grounds department filling the role as landlord.
-Cost will be $750 a month per student which includes parking close to the house, lawn care, snow removal, all utilities except cable and internet and continued access to student services such as the Health and Counseling Center and the Center for Career and Vocation.
-Students would be responsible for their own meals.
+These houses do not have residence life staff and are treated like a rental unit with the buildings and grounds department filling the role as landlord.
+Cost is $750 a month per student which includes parking close to the house, lawn care, snow removal, all utilities except cable and internet and continued access to student services such as the Health and Counseling Center and the Center for Career and Vocation.
+Students are responsible for their own meals, with the option of purchasing a meal plan.

 Four students from a select academic program will live in each house with a connection to a faculty member in the program.

-In 2019-20 female honors students will live in one house, female students in nutrition and dietetics in another and male honors or nutrition and dietetics students in the third.
-Other departments may be chosen for the academic house in future years, depending on the number of seniors and interest.
+In 2020-21 students in nutrition and dietetics are taking advantage of the academic house opportunity.
+Other departments may be chosen for academic houses in future years, depending on the number of seniors and interest.

-Students accepted to live in these academic houses must
+Students accepted to live in academic houses must

 - Have at least a 3.4 GPA